MicrochipTech/AzureDemo_AnyCloud/README.md

     -----END CERTIFICATE-----

 #### 2.3 Use OpenSSL to retrieve the common name used in the certificate
-The following OpenSSL command will list certificate details in a easy to read format
+The following command will list certificate details in an easy to read format

-    openssl x509 -in AnyCloud.PEM -text
+    openssl x509 -in AnyCloud_Device.PEM -text

-The output of the command will show all fields, but the common name is what is required to add a deivce into IoT Central.
-That is shown in the *CN* field below.
+The output of the command will show all fields, but the common name is what is required to register a device into an IoT Central application.
+This common name (a.k.a. device ID) is shown in the Subject's *CN* field below.

     Certificate: